AET-DevOps25/team-releaserangers/README.md

 ./setup-env.sh
 ```

-This script will automatically create and configure all required `.env` files
-for both the server and genai service.

 You can manually adapt the `.env` file or the `genai/.env` file to change the
 GenAI provider or other settings.